 There are conservative standards of behaviour and dress in Ethiopia.
 You should take care not to offend.
 If in doubt, seek local advice.

-The Julian calendar is used in Orthodox Christian areas in the highlands, and some Ethiopians set their clocks differently to what is customary elsewhere, resulting in significant time differences.
+The Julian calendar is used in Orthodox Christian areas in the highlands, and some Ethiopians set their clocks differently to standard practice elsewhere, resulting in significant time differences.
 To avoid confusion, always check bookings and appointments.

 Ethiopia does not recognise dual nationality.
 This may limit our ability to provide consular assistance to Australian/Ethiopian dual nationals who are arrested or detained.